GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         <img id='{{thumbnail_reference.thumbnail_name}}' src='{{img_url}}' >
         ```
         This will allow the image to be looked up by id, which is how you will implement an onclick function to display the         original photo when its thumbnail is clicked.
-    1. Within the gallery class, after the end of the for loop, insert
+    1. Within the gallery class, after the end of the for loop, insert:

         ```html
         <div id='myModal' class="modal">